Frederick Campion Steward: Recognition

 Steward delivered The Royal Society's Croonian Lecture in 1969 on "From cultured cells to whole plants: the induction and control of their growth and morphogenesis".

+In 1939/1940, together with Dennis Robert Hoagland, he published two interesting articles in one of the world's premier scientific journals, Nature, on the "Metabolism and Salt Absorption by Plants".

 He wrote more than 100 scientific journal articles and several books and was an editor and contributor to the 10 volumes and 15 books of "Plant Physiology: A Treatise" (Academic Press, 1959–1991).

 Family life

 He died in Tuscaloosa, Alabama.
 He had married Anne Temple Gordon, whom he met at Cornell.
 They had one son.